bayasdev/envycontrol/README.md

 Read a detailed explanation [here](https://github.com/geminis3/envycontrol/wiki/Frequently-Asked-Questions#graphics-modes-explained).

-### Tested devices

-- Acer Predator Helios 300 2017 (G3-571)
-    - CPU: Intel Core i7-7700HQ
-    - iGPU: Intel HD630
-    - dGPU: Nvidia GTX 1060
-    - OS: Arch Linux with Gnome

 ### A note on AMD + Nvidia systems

 I don't own any device with this hardware combination, however experimental support for AMD systems under `nvidia` mode has been added. **Please send me your feedback.**

 ## Get EnvyControl

-If you're on archlinux, you can install the [envycontrol](https://aur.archlinux.org/packages/envycontrol/) package from AUR by running:
+If you're on Arch Linux, you can install the [envycontrol](https://aur.archlinux.org/packages/envycontrol/) package from AUR by running:

 - `git clone https://aur.archlinux.org/envycontrol.git`
 - `cd /path/to/envycontrol`